The SEO Acronym Definition and How to Fathom it Without Being a Geek

 - Many wanted to practice Internet marketing to no avail.
-You still just do keyword research, onsite optimization and link building.
+They still just do keyword research, onsite optimization and link building.

 - Then people tried to become inbound marketers but were sending out all these cold outreach messages to unsuspecting bloggers.

-- Lastly some jumped on the content marketing bandwagon by publishing more and better content than the keyword-stuffed gibberish you did earlier just to get hated by real content marketers who have done that for a decade.
+- Lastly some jumped on the content marketing bandwagon by publishing more and better content than the keyword-stuffed gibberish SEO was infamous for

 It didn’t help.
 The SEO acronym still persists as the name for what people actually do when trying to get traffic by way of Google’s organic results.